 - Obtained a preliminary injunction against a federal agency enjoining the award of a federal grant to the client’s competitor.

-- Assisted a number of Federally Qualified Health Centers across the country with the process of setting appropriate rates and in obtaining payment under the Medicaid Prospective Payment System.
+- Assisted a number of Federally Qualified Health Centers across the country with the process of setting appropriate rates and obtaining payment under the Medicaid Prospective Payment System.

 - Successfully resolved a grant disallowance approaching $1 million on behalf of a nonprofit, community-based organization.